-DBSA Support Groups provide a caring environment for people to come together to discuss their challenges and successes in living with a mood disorder, or supporting a loved one with a mood disorder.
+DBSA Support Groups provide a caring environment for people to come together to discuss their challenges and successes in living with a mood disorder.
 We provide a forum for mutual understanding, self-discovery, and finding a path to wellness with support from others who have been there.

-We have several types of support groups - groups for those living with mood disorders, and for those who support family, friends, and loved ones living with mood disorders; among the groups we have for peers with mood disorders, some are for women and LGBTQIA+ individuals.
+We have several types of support groups.
+Among the groups we have for peers with mood disorders, some are for women and LGBTQIA+ individuals.
 See below for more information.